OWASP/API-Security/2023/en/src/0xa1-broken-object-level-authorization.md

-Comparing the user ID of the current session (e.g. by extracting it from the JWT token) with the vulnerable ID parameter isn't a sufficient solution to solve BOLA.
+Comparing the user ID of the current session (e.g. by extracting it from the JWT token) with the vulnerable ID parameter isn't a sufficient solution to solve Broken Object Level Authorization (BOLA).
 This approach could address only a small subset of cases.

 In the case of BOLA, it's by design that the user will have access to the vulnerable API endpoint/function.
 The violation happens at the object level, by manipulating the ID.
-If an attacker manages to access an API endpoint/function they should not have access to - this is a case of BFLA rather than BOLA.
+If an attacker manages to access an API endpoint/function they should not have access to - this is a case of [Broken Function Level Authorization][5] (BFLA) rather than BOLA.

 ## Example Attack Scenarios